-Our study was a monocentric pilot one-month long investigation about frequency and type of pruritus in elderly patients attending our Outpatient Clinic for any skin condition, without considering xerosis cutis or usually drug intake in order to avoid selection bias.
+Our study was a monocentric pilot one-month-long investigation about frequency and type of pruritus in elderly patients attending our Outpatient Clinic for any skin condition, without considering xerosis cutis or usually drug intake in order to avoid selection bias.

-In fact, xerosis cutis is highly frequent in the elderly (more than 50% of those aged 65 years or older) [5] as consequence of loss of barrier function of the skin and therefore itching caused by xerosis may be merely incidental [9].
-Also many systemic common drugs usually regularly assumed by old patients may induce pruritus, such as antihypertensive drugs, antiarrhythmics, anticoagulants, antidiabetic drugs, hypolipemic drugs, antibiotics, chemotherapeutics, psychotropics, neuroleptics, antiepileptics, cytostatics, cytokines, growth factors, monoclonal antibodies and others such as nonsteroidal anti-inflammatory drugs, but almost any drug may induce pruritus by various pathomechanisms [6,10,11].
-Although drug-induced pruritus (in case of pruritus without skin rash) is not a distinct category but summarized under "systemic origin" according to the International Forum for the Study of Itch (IFSI) classification, this adverse effect should be taken into account when assessing patients with chronic itch [10,11].
-In our study, we recorded drugs only if a relevant anamnestic association with pruritus was reported.
+In fact, xerosis cutis is highly frequent in the elderly (more than 50% of those aged 65 years or older) as a consequence of loss of barrier function of the skin and, therefore, itching caused by xerosis may be merely incidental.^{5,9} Also, many systemic common drugs usually regularly assumed by old patients may induce pruritus, such as antihypertensive drugs, antiarrhythmics, anticoagulants, antidiabetic drugs, hypolipemic drugs, antibiotics, chemotherapeutics, psychotropics, neuroleptics, antiepileptics, cytostatics, cytokines, growth factors, monoclonal antibodies and others such as nonsteroidal anti-inflammatory drugs, but almost any drug may induce pruritus by various pathomechanisms.
+6,10,11 Although drug-induced pruritus (in the case of pruritus without skin rash) is not a distinct category but summarized under "systemic origin" according to the International Forum for the Study of Itch (IFSI) classification, this adverse effect should be taken into account when assessing patients with chronic itch.^{10,11} In our study, we recorded drugs only if a relevant anamnestic association with pruritus was reported.
 In our 36 patients with pruritus, an anamnestic direct association of drug-induced pruritus was not observed.

-We confirm that pruritus is a common dermatological symptom, being present in 14% of both general population and patients older than 65 years, without statistically significant differences in VAS pruritus and pain between patients younger or older than 65 years.
-Only few authors investigated pruritus in the elderly and these studies were characterised by selection bias and differing endpoints (pruritic skin disease or itch) [12-14].
-In 2006, a study assessing retrospectively more than 4000 patients aged 65 years or older, found that pruritus was responsible for 11.5% of admissions, being the third most common cause of hospitalization and in line with our observation [12].
-Contrarily, Beauregard et al in 1987 found that pruritus in the elderly represented 29% of all complaints; Beauregard [13] and Thaipisuttikul [14] in 1998 reported even a higher frequency (41%) [14].
-Interestingly, in our experience we did not find a higher frequency of pruritus in older than in younger patients, in contrast with other studies that reported pruritus more common in the elderly [3].
+We confirm that pruritus is a common dermatological symptom, being present in 14% of both the general population and patients older than 65 years, without statistically significant differences in VAS pruritus and pain between patients younger or older than 65 years.
+Only a few authors investigated pruritus in the elderly and these studies were characterized by selection bias and differing endpoints (pruritic skin disease or itch).^{12,14} In 2006, a study assessing retrospectively more than 4000 patients aged 65 years or older, found that pruritus was responsible for 11.5% of admissions, being the third most common cause of hospitalization and in line with our observation.
+12 Contrarily, Beauregard et al., in 1987, found that pruritus in the elderly represented 29% of all complaints; Beauregard et al.13 and Thaipisuttikul,14 in 1998, reported even higher frequency (41%).14 Interestingly, in our experience, we did not find a higher frequency of pruritus in older than in younger patients, in contrast with other studies that reported pruritus more common in the elderly.3

 In almost all patients (89%) itching was an accompanying symptom related to an underlying dermatological condition.
-Pruritus was reported as chronic in almost half of the patient, and described as diffuse in one third of them.
-Nummular eczema was the most frequent skin disease recorded in patients younger than 65 years, while other common itching skin disease like atopic dermatitis, urticaria and scabies were registered with low frequency in both groups.
+Pruritus was reported as chronic in almost half of the patients, and described as diffuse in one-third of them.
+Nummular eczema was the most frequent skin disease recorded in patients younger than 65 years, while other common itching skin diseases like atopic dermatitis, urticaria, and scabies were registered with low frequency in both groups.
 Prurigo nodularis was observed in only two patients.
 Interestingly, pruritus was commonly associated with psoriasis in both groups, younger than 65 years (16%) and older than 65 (25%).
-In the literature, it is reported that pruritus affects a higher percentage of patients with psoriasis, about 60-90%, a frequency even higher than our observation [15,16].
+In the literature, it is reported that pruritus affects a higher percentage of patients with psoriasis, about 60-90%, a frequency even higher than our observation.
+15,16